ksharindam/pdfcook/README.md

 # pspdftool
-Preprinting preparation tool for PDF ebooks (forked project)
+Preprinting preparation tool for PDF ebooks.

+This is a forked project of pspdftool by Ales Snuparek.
+Many many thanks to him for this wonderful project.